nunocoracao/nunocoracao/README.md

 ### Hi there 👋

-- 🐳 I’m currently working on Docker as a Staff Product Manager
+- 🐳 I’m currently working at Docker
 - 🚀 Personal blog at [nunocoracao.com](https://nunocoracao.com)